Eldad ha-Dani: Relationship to "Prester John" letters

 The influence of Eldad's narrative extended beyond Jewish circles, and some sources link it to the Prester John letters.
 Perhaps intending to refute Eldad's assertion of the existence of independent Jewish states—an assertion contrary to the teaching of the Roman-Catholic Church—the presumably Christian writer claimed to be a priest (Prester John) who ruled over the great kingdom of Ethiopia.
 According to the letters, Prester John's subjects included some Jewish tribes, such as the Bnei Moshe who dwelt beyond the River Sambation.

 Editions

 Eldad's travels have been published from the various existing versions: Mantua (1480); Constantinople (1516, 1519); Venice (1544, 1605, 1648); Fürth, with a Yiddish translation by S. H. Weil (1769); Zolkiev (1772); Jessnitz (1772); Leghorn (1828); and Presburg (1891).
-Eldad's narrative was translated into Latin by Gilbert Génébrard (Paris, 1584), and also, anonymously, into Arabic (St. Petersburg MSS. nos.
+Eldad's narrative was translated into Latin by Gilbert Génébrard (Paris, 1584), and anonymously, into Arabic (St. Petersburg MSS. nos.
 674, 703) and into German (Dessau, 1700; Jessnitz, 1723).
 An English translation can be found in Elkan Adler's Jewish Travellers in the Middle Ages: 19 Firsthand Accounts (1930, repr.
 1987).